ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) command-line interface must be installed and configured
   * For Bluemix Kubernetes Cluster, check this [documentation page](https://console.bluemix.net/docs/containers/cs_cli_install.html) if needed

-### Steps
+### Summary of the hands-on labs steps
 The main steps of this lab are:
 * edit the nginx load balancing configuration file
-* deploy nginx configuration file to the kubernetes cluster
+* deploy nginx configuration file to your kubernetes cluster
-* deploy nginx to the kubernetes cluster
+* deploy nginx to your kubernetes cluster
 * test load balancing
 * simulate a problem with one the application instance
 * verify that the application is still available

-## Configure
+## 1 - Edit the nginx load balancing configuration file
 * Open a terminal
 * Clone this git project